 Katia went above and beyond time and time again supporting the riders.
 She never stopped helping people out, especially in the evenings and around meal times.
 She never seemed to get a moment to herself, always thinking about and helping others.
 F Van Schelven Raid Sardinia 2018

-Always happy to help – always with a smile on her face – genuinely interested in the people on the trip – absolute star.
+Always happy to help – always with a smile on her face – genuinely interested in the people on the trip – an absolute star.
 L Bozeat Classic Cols of the Alps 2018

 Katia was always there to support with a smile on her face even to the extent of taking orders at the restaurants.
 She was also our group’s guide last year and we were delighted when she was named as the guide for this trip.
 G Harrington Classic Cols of Sardinia 2018